s0rta/revengate-new/docs/design/world.md

 Some people and creatures have an innate affinity with magic.
 Those without it can sometimes be taught how to channel magic, but they will never achieve mastery of the magical arts.
 A certain level of intelligence is necessary to be trained in magic.

-Channeling magic, sometimes also called "casting spells", always has a cost: the magician's mana, some material, or even someone's vitality.
+Channeling magic, sometimes also called "casting spells", always has a cost: the magician's mental clarity, some material, or even someone's vitality.
 To channel a spell, you  must both know it (instinctively or from training) and be able to pay its cost.

 A channeling device is usually an intricate clockwork mechanism moving potent crystals into their most effective configurations.
 If you have been trained to its usage, a channeling device can help you channel spells.
 Finding one that you are unfamiliar with won't help you in any way.
 Channeling devices can have a variety of effects: they can let you channel harder spells than your training alone would allow, they can lower the cost of a spell, or they can increase the power of a spell.
 Channeling devices have fragile mechanisms that are easily damaged in combat or by overloading while channeling.
 Some of them consume a power reserve and they will stop working after a certain number of uses.